overtone/shadertone/README.md

 ## Changes

+* __0.2.1 - Released Sep 1, 2013__

+ * Bugfix: Issue #15 - Automatic file reloading fail on cygwin.

 * __0.2.0 - Released Aug 1, 2013__

  * Enhancement: Add ability to 'tap' a synth and communicate that to a shader via :user-data
  * Enhancement: create shaders in a lisp-like language (Issue #1)
  * Enhancement: "lein run" does something now!
 Added redFrik tweet-inspired demo.
  * Enhancement: Increased resolution of waveform and FFT texture to 4096 from 512.
  * Enhancement: Add Spectrogram example using FFT texture and :previous-frame texture.
  * Enhancement: Update to LWJGL 2.9.0
  * Bugfix: fixup native library handling (Issues #8, #13)
  * Bugfix: Issue #12 - Mac window positioning broken on LWJGL 2.9.0

 * __0.1.0 - Released May 5, 2013__

 ## Acknowledgements